과학 동물 식물 인물 역사 지구 우주 심리

 39

 For many years, scientists have searched the universe for signs of intelligent life.
 One way to do this is by listening to radio signals from space.
-Most space signals come from natural sources, like stars and black holes.
-However, some signals remain mysterious.
-Could they be messages from aliens? ...
+Most space signals come from natural sources, like ...

 40